PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 13:33:53
+Last updated: 2024-04-05 13:34:27
-Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun
+Random Quote: Past a certain point, all the dates grow hazy and confused, and the clarity of history becomes the fog of legend.  -  Hoster Blackwood